Nlemchi-Patrick/100-Days-DevOps-and-Linux-Challenge/README.md

-The 100 days DevOps and Linux Configuration Activities Done By Me And My Collaborators In Stratos Data Center Located Somewhere in North America.
+Here Is The 100 days DevOps and Linux Configuration Activities Done By Me And My Collaborators In Stratos Data Center Located Somewhere in North America.

 It's a pleasure having you here.
 I Appreciate your Time to Visit This Repository.